pcanof/resumes/week8.md

 **The black swan**

 I understand about the lecture that the biggest things are more complex.
 And how an unexpected situation can affect us like for example the pandemic of COVID.
 This situation affect a lot to the economy at all the workd.
+And in this situation the people that was prepared for this situatipn take an advantage to achieve their goals.

 **Client Meetings**